VideoGPA: Distilling Geometry Priors for 3D-Consistent Video Generation: Conclusion

 \section{Conclusion}

 We address geometric inconsistency in video diffusion models through post-training alignment guided by a scene-level 3D consistency score derived from geometry foundation models.
 By integrating this score into a preference optimization framework, we demonstrate that pretrained video diffusion models can be effectively aligned to produce videos with substantially improved 3D coherence and temporal stability, without introducing explicit structural priors or degrading general-purpose generation quality.
 Our results suggest that geometric failures in current video generators are largely attributable to objective misalignment rather than architectural limitations, and can be mitigated through lightweight post-training.
-A remaining limitation arises from the computational characteristics of feed-forward geometric reconstruction, where runtime and memory consumption increase with the number of frames, making the assessment of long video sequences challenging.
-We expect this limitation to be alleviated by continued progress in lightweight geometric foundation models.
+A remaining limitation is the scalability of geometric reconstruction, whose runtime and memory costs grow with video length.
+We expect advances in lightweight geometric foundation models to address this.